 The following resources can help you collect, store, share, and protect your data:

 Data storage: Cloud-based services like Google Drive or Dropbox allow you to easily back up files online.
 Some offer free versions with limited storage space that may be appropriate for students or younger teachers; others offer paid versions with more storage space at higher prices.

 Data access: If you want to share your files with students, consider using Google Classroom or other systems designed specifically for education (see below).
 These tools give teachers control over who can see what content in their account — even if they’re not logged in at the time they access it — while also allowing students full freedom over private accounts they create on their own devices.

-With Q-nex, you can develop your own professional learning and teaching environments.
+With Q-NEX, you can develop your own professional learning and teaching environments.
 This means that you have everything on hand to create the best educational experiences for students in school or college.
-From content management through to outputs and displays, Q-nex has everything covered so that you can focus on what matters most: your students and their needs.
+From content management to outputs and displays, Q-NEX has everything covered so that you can focus on what matters most: your students and their needs.